boldlink/support-scripts/scripts/github_actions/dockerfile_variables_validate/README.md

 When used in a github workflow, the following is the output when variables are used in deployment or have been exempted.
 ```
 Run python $GITHUB_WORKSPACE/support-scripts/scripts/github_actions/dockerfile_variables_validate/variables_validate.py --dockerfile_path ./Dockerfile --terraform_dir ./terraform/ --exclude VAR3 VAR2 VAR4 VAR1
-Missing environment variables in the following Terraform files:
 All variables defined in Dockerfile have been used in deployment or are exempted.

 ```